 enthusiast, he imported and restored rare World War II aircraft and motorcycles

 at his business, Kensington Aircraft Ltd., based out of Plum Island in

 He was a well-respected expert in the restoration of the British trainer Tiger Moth.

 He worked with many people on projects to import aircraft, including Hugh Downs, Richard Bach and Cliff Robertson.

-N-5490 was restored by Geert Frank and sold to Kenneth G. French (hence the N82KF registration) of Manchester, Maryland in 1976.
+N-5490 was restored by Geert Frank and sold to Kenneth G. French (hence the N82KF registration) of Manchester, Massachusetts in 1976.

 This is the Bill of Sale from Geert Frank to Ken French, dated 18th May 1976.

 This is the application for FAA registration submitted by Ken Freench, dated 8th May 1976.

 Island.
 However, shortly after this, there was a massive winter storm

 that inundated Plum Island airport which is only 11 ft AMSL.
 The flood was the biggest storm in memory at Plum Island and shut down